jennnico/Malala-Tribute-Page/Readme.md

-Malala Tribute Page
+Malala Tribute Page: FreeCodeCamp project using HTML, CSS, and Bootstrap.
--HTML
--CSS
--Bootstrap